Sophie's Choice

 Stingo, a young writer, moves to Brooklyn in 1947 to begin work on his first novel.
 As he becomes friendly with Sophie and her lover Nathan, he learns that she is a Holocaust survivor.
 Flashbacks reveal her harrowing story, from pre-war prosperity to Auschwitz.
 In the present, Sophie and Nathan's relationship increasingly unravels as Stingo grows closer to Sophie and Nathan's fragile mental state becomes ever more apparent.

-Sophie's Choice dominates The Post at 100% — one of the most decisive matchups in its record.
-Kramer vs. Kramer at 71% is another comfortable win.
+Sophie's Choice dominates Out of Africa at 100% — one of the most decisive matchups in its record.
+The Post at 100% is another comfortable win.

 Meryl Streep: The G.O.A.T: Sophie's Choice clears The Devil Wears Prada in the opening round and dispatches The Post at 100% in the final.
 A convincing start-to-finish run.